 Other cool-weather UES shirts to consider: UES has an impressive Range of Flannels that gets updated each year.
 Most flannel lovers have at least one of them.

 California-based Freenote Cloth have built a reputation as one of the strongest made-in-America denim brands out there.
 As good as their jeans are, it’s what they’re doing above the belt that has made their name ring out in the workwear scene.
 They’ve got a shirtiers eyes for fit and detail, and they sign each piece with a flourish.
 Once you learn to spot this signature, you can spot a Freenote piece from across the room.

-If your closet isn’t already bursting with Freenote shirts, the Benson Navy Plaid will be a warm introduction to the brand.
+If your closet isn’t already bursting with Freenote shirts, this heavy beauty will be a warm introduction to the brand.
 The 11 oz. brushed cotton was milled in Japan especially for the brand.
 Skilled artisans constructed the shirts in the United States, topping each piece off with custom horn buttons.
 It’s a campfire classic in the making.